 In 2023, excluding Syrians under temporary protection, there were 1,570,543 foreign citizens in Turkey.

-In its 2023 report, the European Commission criticized the operation of democratic institutions in Turkey.
-As of 2023, Turkey had the highest number of cases at the European Court of Human Rights.
+In its 2023 report, the European Commission criticized the functioning of democratic institutions in Turkey, a criticism that was rejected by Turkey.

 The 2023 Turkey–Syria earthquakes were the deadliest in contemporary Turkish history.